-Ray Tinker, the bloke with the idea for the event, through his heart and soul into its organization.
+Ray Tinker, the bloke with the idea for the event, threw his heart and soul into its organization.
 There were seats to be hired, sound gear, decoration, lighting.... and so it went on.
-The first time we held it, one of the fellers in charge of the advertising called it "The Christmas Musical Spectacular".
-Over advertising, we thought.
+The first time we held it, we advertised it as "The Christmas Musical Spectacular" - a little over the top.
 Still, as the years went by it did become quite spectacular.

-The programme consisted of the usual carols by candlelight with special guest artists, theatrical piece, rock band for the rockers, and of course, Santa with lollies for all the kids.
+The program consisted of the usual carols by candlelight with special guest artists, theatrical piece, rock band for the rockers, and of course, Santa and sweets for all the kids.
 It really did wind up into something special.
-The organization required to put on the event and the effort on the day, was enough to give a person apoplexy.
+The organization required to put on the event was enough to give a person apoplexy.

 There were always the usual foul-ups.
 Fused lighting was a popular event.
 Powered up with lights and sound, the fuses would inevitably die.
 There was also the guest artist who didn't quite turn out as expected.
 On one occasion we hired an ex theatre organist.
 He arrived in his full gear and once he got on the organ we couldn't get him off.
 He just kept playing and playing.
-When asked to finish, he kept playing.
-Finally, Ray Tinker took the matter in hand by pulling the power plug.
-Mr. organist was not happy.
+When asked to finish, he just kept playing.
+Finally we pulled the power plug on him; Mr. organist was not happy.

-Anyway, on this night rain was forecast.
+Anyway, on the night in question rain was forecast.
 As the musical proceeded, great thunder clouds began to bank up toward the south.
 Shafts of lightning filled the sky over the school building and out to sea.
 A tremendous light show with full sound effects.
 Those of little faith set off for home, but most sat, huddled around their flickering candles.
-The storm seemed to swirl past us, moving out to sea, then back again, hitting the next town north of us.
+The storm seemed to swirl around us, out to sea, then back again, hitting the next town north of us.